 ¿It’s worth visiting the interior of Mehrangarh Fort?

 As of today, the fort remains the property of the present marajá.
 The fort is open every day from 9 a.m. to 5 p.m.
 Entrance costs 600 rupees with audio guide included.
 The audio guide is ideal to follow the route you are marked and learn about the history of each of the places you visit.

 A small deposit must be paid as a deposit for the audio guide that will be returned to you when you leave.
 They also ask you to pay 200 rupees more to take pictures.
 If you don’t pay, and you get caught taking pictures you could get a fine.

-Inside there are several palaces, inner courtyards and rooms full of palanquins and royal cots.
-Weapons, coats of arms and armour from the period of the Mughal Empire and a large number of paintings and royal portraits are also present.
+Inside there are several palaces, inner courtyards and rooms full of palanquins and royal courts.
+Weapons, coats of arms and armor from the period of the Mughal Empire and a large number of paintings and royal portraits are also present.
 Get ready to spend two or three hours at the fort and let them fly by.

 The Jaswant Thada mausoleum is right next to the Mehrangarh fort.
 It was built in 1899 with the same white marble that can be found in the Taj Mahal.
 In it is the tomb of the one who is considered the best ruler ever in Jodhpur, the marajah Jaswant Singh II (1878-1895).

 Part of the enclosure is surrounded by a small lake.
 In the surroundings of the main building one can find several tombs and the Pond of the Gods, where the royal families of Jodhpur incinerate their relatives.
 Also, in front of the mausoleum, you can enjoy beautiful views of the Mehrangarh Fort.